 Step 1: Plug in your MENSCH™ via the male pin header J5

-The MENSCH™ can be powered by either 3.3V 5V DC.
+The MENSCH™ can be powered by either 3.3V or 5V DC.
 Depending on your desired application you can select either of these voltages to work with your MENSCH™.
-This is accomplished through the use of a USB_RS232 cable or board.
+This is accomplished through the use of a USB/RS232 cable or board.
+WDC has tested FTDI serial cables and Sparkfun serial boards.(at 5V, 3.3V does not seem to work consistently).

-– USB_RS232 Cable or Board and Micro USB adapter NOT included
+– USB_RS232 Cable or Board and Micro USB cables/adapters NOT included

 Step 2: Get Started with WDCTools and Terminal Interface